 Shining Readers creates inviting leveled books for beginning and transitional readers.
 Helping readers shine, we believe that every child can become the best reader he or she can be with engaging books, positive support, and practice.
 Our focus is on the reader with simple yet meaningful stories and illustrations that encourage conversations and writing.

 As a National Board Certified Reading Teacher and former Reading Recovery Teacher®, I observe children daily who find learning to read challenging.
 Children will persevere when you believe in them and partner with them in the reading process, and share your love of reading.
-Thanks to all the children, their families, and teachers whom I have the opportunity to work with – we’re in this together.
+Thanks to all the children, their families, and teachers whom I have the opportunity to work with – we journey together.

 Leveled Books Fountas and Pinnell level our books.
 The renown literacy experts and former Reading Recovery® teachers developed a gradient text tool (A-Z) to guide teachers in “noticing, teaching, and supporting” students at each level in their reading development.
 Based on Marie Clay’s groundbreaking work in the 1970’s, the New Zealand educator and psychologist developed Reading Recovery®, a short-term, one-on-one intervention for low-achieving first graders.

 Reading Recovery® Book List Many of our books are now leveled by Reading Recovery® and are listed in the official Reading Recovery® Book list.
 Books not leveled will under go the next round of field testing, a deliberate, thoughtful screening process for book selection.

 Comprehension Comprehension is understanding what we read ~ the meaning of text.
 We take this very seriously at Shining Readers because our goal is not only to help children become independent readers but also to develop critical thinkers.
 We encourage children to engage in our books by asking questions and making comments.
 Research shows that critical thinkers make more-informed decisions.